ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopters.rst

 ==============================================================================

-Demonstation of a real-world commercial flight with a Trex 600 helicopter flown with the ArduPilot system, including additional add-on RC telemetry and FPV.
+Demonstration of a real-world commercial flight with a Trex 600 helicopter flown with the ArduPilot system, including additional add-on RC telemetry and FPV.

 ..  youtube:: FWTb2-sdNW8